hanlee4g/mybots/README.md

 In terms of the brain, all sensor blocks (green) are connected to every single motor (one for each join) with randomly assigned weights.
 We will adjust these weights when we evolve our creatures in future assignments.
 Yes, a sensor on one side of the body can affect a motor on the other side.

 ## Citations
-This project is built on top of r/ludobots and pyrosim
+This project is built on top of r/ludobots and the pyrosim library